 There is considerable time and cost associated with developing potential pharmaceutical products to the point of regulatory approval and commercialization.
 We commenced commercial shipments of ARIKAYCE in October 2018.
-We expect to continue to incur operating losses at our US and certain international entities, as we plan to fund R&D for ARIKAYCE, brensocatib, TPIP and our other pipeline programs, continue commercialization activities for ARIKAYCE in the US and Europe, continue to invest in pre-commercial and regulatory activities for ARIKAYCE in Japan, and other general and administrative activities.
+We expect to continue to incur consolidated operating losses, including losses at our US and certain international entities, as we plan to fund R&D for ARIKAYCE, brensocatib, TPIP and our other pipeline programs, continue pre-commercial, commercialization and regulatory activities for ARIKAYCE, and engage in other general and administrative activities.